Entries – Comprehensive System Overview

 - Parser Plugins: add or override parsing rules for new entry types and modifiers; extend

-modules - Lifecycle Hooks: insert custom logic at key points (pre-create, post-retrieve, on-delete) for auditing or replication; add hooks in
+- Lifecycle Hooks: insert custom logic at key points (pre-create, post-retrieve, on-delete) for auditing or replication; add hooks in

-callbacks for auditing, replication, or real-time streaming
+transactioncallbacks for auditing, replication, or real-time streaming

 This overview integrates all entry-related touchpoints—from concrete implementation details to high-level architectural concerns—guiding developers and architects through the complete entry ecosystem.